Supporting your application by showing you have planned your project

 - Identify who has the skills and resources needed to complete each task and agree responsibilities.

-It is critical you actively monitor processes, tasks and timelines to keep the project on track.
+It is important you actively monitor processes, tasks and timelines to keep the project on track.
 Sometimes activities may not go according to plan and you may need to alter some project activities along the way.
 It is important to be flexible and to adapt to ensure you still deliver the project outcomes within your committed timeframes.